 - Easy to move in

-Therefore, they not waterproof and durable as compared to other materials.
+Also, they are not waterproof and durable as compared to other materials.

 Synthetic leather is a man-made leather that simulates the real leather properties but they are waterproof, durable, and breathable.

-The downside is that they do not much feel on ball contact as natural leather material
+The downside is that they do not provide much feel on ball contact as natural leather material

 Having said that they are cheaper than leather and perfect for training and also for a soccer match.